huggingface/blog/searching-the-hub.md

 ## Finding what we need

-First we'll import the `HfApi`, which is a class that helps us interact with the back-end hosting for Hugging Face.
+First we'll import the `HfApi`, which is a class that helps us interact with the backend hosting for Hugging Face.
 We can interact with the models, datasets, and more through it.
-Along with this, we'll import in a few helper classes: the `ModelFilter` and `ModelSearchArguments`
+Along with this, we'll import a few helper classes: the `ModelFilter` and `ModelSearchArguments`

 ```python